TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 I find myself with a platform— Can practice be just— Can practice be more?—

-Can practice be ... either or?— on the floor?— out the door?— a bore— snore?— outlawed?— a monkey's paw?—
+Can practice be— either or?— on the floor?— out the door?— a bore— snore?— outlawed?— a monkey's paw?—

 Is it really [just](https://www.todepond.com/wikiblogarden/better-computing/just/) practice?
 And nothing more?